Farmers stay resilient in face of drought

 Advantages:

-• For farms that are storing petroleum, underground tanks can save them big dollars because they reduce the loss of fuel as a result of evaporation – a significant problem when storing petrol above ground.
+• For farms that are storing petroleum, underground tanks can save them losses in product and sales.
+This is because they reduce the loss of fuel through evaporation – a significant problem when storing petrol above ground.

-• Security: Underground storage virtually eliminates fuel theft.
-The size of underground tanks also means farms can reduce transport costs.
+• The size of underground tanks also means farms can reduce transport costs as they hold much higher levels of fuel.

 Disadvantages:

 • When storing diesel, condensation tends to be a bigger issue in underground tanks.
-To minimise this problem it’s advisable to run the tanks at a minimum 70-80 per cent of capacity, to minimise the air space above the fuel level.
+To minimise this problem, it’s advisable to run the tanks at a minimum of 70-80% of capacity to minimise the air space above the fuel level.

-• Long term storage of diesel fuel can lead to contamination by microbes of fungal bugs.
-Fuel treatments such as diesel biocides are also an option to help prolong fuel life.
+• Long-term storage of diesel fuel can lead to contamination by fungal microbes.
+Fuel treatments such as diesel biocides also help prolong the fuel’s shelf life.

 Fuel Theft on Farms.
 How to Boost your Farm Security